Northeast El Paso: Arts and culture

 The Bowen Ranch is on the edge of Northeast El Paso and the Southern New Mexico border.
 It's an 88,000 acre working ranch with a restaurant called the Edge of Texas Steakhouse and Saloon.
 The ranch has been in the area since the 1800s where it was located along the Old Salt Trail.
 Jimmy Bowen began working the ranch in 1953 and bought the land piece by piece over time.
 There are four kinds of cattle raised on the ranch: Herefords, Brahmans, longhorns and Brafords.

 Area Museums

 The Wilderness Park Museum, later known as the El Paso Museum of Archaeology, opened on October 12, 1977.
 The mayor, Fred Hervey, paid for the construction himself, which cost $75,000.
 This museum had dioramas about life before Spanish colonization of the area, a nature trail featuring a kiva, pithouse and Pueblo ruin and other exhibits.
-The museum sponsors an annual Franklin Mountain Poppies Fest in the spring when the Califormia poppies are in bloom.
+The museum sponsors an annual Franklin Mountain Poppies Fest in the spring when the California poppies are in bloom.